vrindisbacher/rqs/readme.md

 ## Running
 Simply clone the repo and using your terminal run `cargo run`.

+## Current Endpoints

+- /queue/new: creates a new queue
+- /queue/list: lists all queues
+- /message/new: adds a message to a specified queue
+- /message/get: gets a message
+- /message/delete: deletes a message from a queue

 ## Example
 Here is some python that loosely sends and receives messages using all current features.